 Strasbourg does not use air conditioning for either of these tours and you are in the hot sun during most of them (depending on where you sit it could be entirely in the sun).

 Strasbourg truly is an amazing place to visit while in this region of France.
-If you are wondering what to do in Strasbourg, I hope you found this guide helpful.
+If you are deciding on things to do in Strasbourg, I hope you found this guide helpful.

 If you are looking for other things to do in the area, you can easily take day trips to places like Colmar, France and Frieburg, Germany which are also pretty incredible cities to visit.